esaillar/manou/index.md

     <h3 class="panel-title">Biography</h3>
   </div>
   <div class="panel-body">
-I joined the STORM team in October 1st, 2017 after one-year Postdoc position at Inria Grenoble in the CORSE team (France).
+I have obtained a M.Sc. in Computer Science in 2012 from the University of Versailles and a PhD in Computer science in 2015 from the University of Bordeaux.
 From October 2015 to October 2016, I was employed as a postdoctoral researcher at the University of California Berkeley (USA).
+During this time, I developed dynamic program analyses for communication and synchronization optimizations in large scientific codes.
 I was supervised by Professor Koushik Sen (UCB) and Costin Iancu (Lawrence Berkeley National Lab).
+From December 2016 to September 2017, I worked on the European project HPC4E.
+My goal was to optimize kernels of some applications developed in the project with the metaprogramming language BOAST.
+I was supervised by Jean-François Mehaut and Brice Videau.

+In October 2017, I joined the STORM team at Inria Bordeaux as a tenured research scientist (CRCN).

   </div>
 </div>